tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # Adding Missing Item to TLS Alerts Registry

-IANA [SHALL add/has added] the following entry to the TLS Alerts registry; the entry was omitted from the IANA instructions in
+IANA has added the following entry to the TLS Alerts registry;
-{{!RFC7301}}:
+the entry was omitted from the IANA instructions in {{!RFC7301}}:

 ~~~
     120   no_application_protocol  Y  [RFC7301][This-document]